 What is Foreground?

 The Foreground is the section of the image which lies closer to the viewer’s or photographer’s eye.
 It is generally located in the bottom of the frame (not always).

 What is Background?

-The Background is generally the Top section of an image in the case of Landscape photography (but not always).
-When it comes to portrait photography, Background is usually the out of focus are behind the subject/person in the frame.
+The Background is generally the top section of an image in the case of Landscape photography (but not always).
+When it comes to portrait photography, the Background is usually the out of focus area behind the subject/person in the frame.

 What is Middleground?

-Middleground is the area lying between the Foreground and the BackgroundBackground.
+Middleground is the area lying between the foreground and the background.
 As the name suggests, it lies in the center of the frame.

 Foreground, Middleground, and Background in an Image

-I will start with a typical example, comprising of all the three elements- Foreground, Middleground, and Background.
+I will start with a typical example, comprising all the three elements- Foreground, Middleground, Background.
 This is an image of an ancient ruined temple, which I clicked from Hampi, India.